Islamabad International Airport

 Islamabad International Airport (اسلام آباد بین الاقوامی ہوائی اڈا) is an international airport serving Islamabad, the capital city of Pakistan, and Rawalpindi.
 It is located 25 km south-west of Islamabad, and is directly connected to the Lahore and Peshawar motorways as well to the capital city Islamabad via Srinagar Highway.

-The airport commenced full operations on 6 May 2018, replacing the Benazir Bhutto International Airport which now serves as PAF Base Nur Khan.
+The airport commenced full operations on 6 May 2018, replacing the Benazir Bhutto International Airport.
 It is the largest airport in Pakistan in terms of cargo, area and passenger capacity, capable of serving 9 million passengers annually.
 Further expansions in the future will allow it to serve up to 25 million passengers annually.
 It became the busiest airport in Pakistan in terms of total passenger traffic in the fiscal year 2024-2025, surpassing Jinnah International Airport, Karachi.
 The terminal includes 15 gates with ten remote gates, duty-free shops, a food court and 42 immigration counters.
 Pakistan Civil Aviation Authority is acquiring 2,833 acres (11.46 km^{2} / 4.42 sq mi) of land to build a third runway.
 It is the first airport in Pakistan that has double airbridges capable of handling the Airbus A380.
 New Gwadar International is the second, followed by Jinnah International Airport, which will be able to accommodate the A380 after its main runway reconstruction, and followed by Allama Iqbal International Airport where the main runway can handle an A380.
 The airport is a hub for Pakistan International Airlines and SereneAir.